jcs/no_color/index.md

 (regardless of  its value), prevents the addition of ANSI color.**

-By adopting this standard, users that prefer to have plain, non-colored text output can just set one environment variable in their shell to have it affect all supported software.
+By adopting this standard, users that prefer to have plain, non-colored text output can set one environment variable in their shell to have it automatically affect all supported software.

-This website will attempt to document which software has adopted this standard and when.
+This website will document which software has adopted this standard and when support was added.
 For software that has not or will not adopt this standard, an attempt will be made to document how to otherwise disable color.